jklymak/Phy411/Lectures.md

 and you should get a copy of the directory `Phy411Assignments` in a level below your present one.

-  - Copy your notebook into the new directory (or start editing a new one there)
+  - Copy your notebook(s) into the new directory (or start editing a new one there)
   - Add your file (only need to do once:)

 ```